Yearly Progress Reports

 - a statement of specific objectives for the coming academic year

 The length of the progress report will vary depending upon the student’s history in the program.
-Detailed reports are particularly important as they form the basis for evaluation and permit the Graduate Advising Committee to determine if a student is progressing through the program in a timely and appropriate manner.
-These reports should be submitted to the department's Graduate Administrator (currently Lisa Summe, A208 Langley Hall).
+Detailed reports are particularly important as they form the basis for evaluation and permit the Graduate Evaluations Committee to determine if a student is progressing through the program in a timely and appropriate manner.
+These reports should be submitted to the department's Graduate Program Administrator (currently Bridget O'Neill Bennet, bmo25@pittedu, A210 Langley Hall).

-The Graduate Advising Committee evaluates the performance of each student each summer.
-Results of these evaluations are reported to each student in a letter from the Chair of the Advising Committee.
+The Graduate Evaluations Committee evaluates the performance of each student each summer.
+Results of these evaluations are reported to each student in a letter from the Chair of the Evaluations Committee, the Director of Graduate Studies.
 This letter may be supplemented by a discussion between the student and a member of the committee to clarify the letter or to discuss additional aspects of the student's progress.
 Students are also encouraged to discuss this evaluation with their research advisor.
 In evaluating students, the committee considers performance in laboratory research, course work, teaching, journal club, mastery of the relevant scientific literature, and the outcome of any major examinations that have been taken during the past year.
 Copies of the yearly evaluation letter are sent to the student's research advisor and become a part of the student's file.